 Wondering what is the cheapest grocery store near me?
 Which grocery store will save you the most money?
 Take a look at this massive price comparison of four of the biggest grocery store chains to see how they rank.
 Let’s find out what is the cheapest grocery store?

 I have always been a frugal shopper who loves shopping for the best deals.
 As a one-income growing family, I need to stretch our pennies.
 I recently noticed that some of my favorite grocery stores didn’t seem as cheap as they used to be.
-Naturally, this sent me on a quest to discover the cheapest grocery store.
+Naturally, this sent me on a quest to discover the cheapest grocery store near me.

 I live in northern Indiana so compared Meijer and Kroger to Aldi and Walmart.
-I love Meijer for their convenience to get everything.
+I like Meijer for their amazing meat sales.
 I like Aldi for the quick and frugal shopping experience.
-I love the sales at Kroger!
+I absolutely love the sales at Kroger!
 And Walmart?
-Walmart isn’t my favorite grocery store to shop but I am willing to shop there if it will save me money.
+Walmart isn’t my favorite grocery store to shop but it is a low priced option where you can get everything at once.